seanlane/seanlane.github.io/_posts/2018/2018-07-19-notes-on-deep-work.md

 tags: deep work, cal newport
 ---

 The following are some notes that I've gathered after reading [Deep Work](http://calnewport.com/books/deep-work/) by [Cal Newport](http://calnewport.com/).
 I enjoyed the book, felt it has some concepts I want to apply in my life, so I condensed the precepts I wanted to remember into a form that would fit onto a single sheet of US letter paper.
-A link to that PDF can be found here: {{site.baseurl}}/files/2018/deepwork.pdf
+A link to that PDF can be found here: [Deep Work Notes PDF]({{site.baseurl}}/files/2018/deepwork.pdf)

 ---